nevmerzhitsky/headless-metatrader4/README.md

 If you need to check visually what your MetaTrader terminal doing, you have several options.

+### Screenshots

-**The first option** is a built-in script which takes a screenshot of the Xvfb screen.
+The first option is a built-in script which takes a screenshot of the Xvfb screen.
 Add `-v /path/to/screenshots/dir:/tmp/screenshots` parameter to `docker run` command then run this command: `docker exec <CONTAINER_ID> /docker/screenshot.sh`.
 By default, the name of the screenshot is current time in the container, but you can override it by the first argument of screenshot.sh: `docker exec <CONTAINER_ID> /docker/screenshot.sh my-screenshot`.

+### VNC server

-**The second option** is setup VNC server and connect to the container via VNC client.
+The second option is setup VNC server and connect to the container via VNC client.
 This gives you the ability to manipulate the terminal as a usual desktop app.
 For example, you can install `x11vnc` by `apt-get`.
 So an example of running the stack is:

 ```bash
 Xvfb $DISPLAY -screen $SCREEN_NUM $SCREEN_WHD \